msin/SimpleInjectorExtensionApp/README.md

 SimpleInjectorExtensionApp
 ==========================

-Test applicarion with integrated IoC Simple Injector in XAML code
+Test applicarion with integrated the IoC Simple Injector in XAML code